KPdir/kpdir.github.io/about.md

 <h2> About </h2>

 <p>
 Hi!!
 I am a Data Scientist based in Vancouver, BC.
-I have a background is in Physics and Electrical Engineering.
-My expertise is Applied Statistics, Machine Learning and Signal Processing.
-I enjoy working on problems across industry domains to come up with data-driven solutions.
-I have worked in the eCommerce industry to come up with data-driven solutions to improve marketing outcomes, increase operational efficiency and profitability, and used data for coming up with new initiatives and ideas to grow business and benefit customers.
-Previously, I worked on applying techniques of Natural Language Processing (NLP) and machine learning towards building a customer service AI.
-Before that I worked for large scientific collaboration searching for Dark Matter, building data-pipelines and carrying out advanced statistical analysis on large datasets.
+My expertise is Applied Statistics, Machine Learning, Signal Processing and Software Development focussed on Data Analytics.
+I also have strong Business Analytics experience and work on problems across industry domains to come up with data-driven solutions to improve customer experiences and to increase operational efficiency and profitability.
 <br><br>
-I also enjoy working on independent projects that interest me, playing soccer and parenting :).
-I am a free and open source software enthusiast and love tinkering with stuff.
-I love learning more and more of Linux and fiddling with computers (sometimes ill-advisedly!).
+Other than that, I enjoy working on independent projects that interest me, playing soccer and parenting :).
+I am a free and open source software enthusiast and love tinkering with electronics and computers (sometimes ill-advisedly!).
 <br><br>
 I'm involved in the community by doing workshops on data analysis and software tools for researchers and students through <a href="http://software-carpentry.org/">SoftwareCarpentry</a>.
 I also sometimes volunteer at <a href="https://www.freegeekvancouver.org">Free Geek</a> to reduce the impact of e-waste by repurposing used pc hardware.
 <br><br>